giraffi/node-giraffi/README.md

 Run tests
 ---------------

-Please start your applog server on your local port 3000 or other before running tests.
+You must start a applog server on your local port 3000 or other(please edit `test/fixtures/test-config.json`) before running tests.
 All of the tests are written in [Vows](http://vowsjs.org/).

      npm test giraffi